 After Abram Cherkassky’s “Arrival of Foreign Workers,” 2021, mixed media on paper

 a trigger.
 It seemed right at the center

 Taken together, these images present a nuanced and unsentimental portrait of race in the Soviet Union.
 But even as the pieces refuse nostalgic oversimplification, they exude a tenderness that distinguishes them from her previous work.
 As she works to reconcile her various contexts, perhaps Cherkassky-Nnadi is finally finding her way home.

-Rotem Rozental is a scholar, curator, and writer based in Los Angeles, where she serves as chief curator at American Jewish University.
-Her writings have appeared in publications such as Tablet, The Forward, and Artforum online.
-Her book, Pre-State Photographic Archives and the Zionist Movement, is forthcoming with Routledge.
+Rotem Rozental is a scholar, curator, and writer based in Los Angeles, where she serves as executive director and chief curator at the Los Angeles Center for Photography (LACP).
+Her writings have appeared in publications such as Tablet, The Forward, and Artforum.
+Her book, Pre-State Photographic Archives and the Zionist Movement, was published by Routledge in 2023.